measure heating oil usage with a sensor and display on an energy dashboard – easy

 • if you want email notifications you need your email account server settings

-• if you want to keep long term records you’d need an IFTTT account to send the data to Google Sheets (optional)
+• if you want to keep long term records you’d need to send the data to Google Sheets (optional)

 there are other posts on this topic